manuelmgn/2024-FrontendMasters-Git/notes/notes.md

 To put it simply, the first in common parent is the best common ancestor. git then merges the sets of commits onto the merge base and creates a new commit at the tip of the branch that is being merged on with all the changes combined into one commit.

-**How to do it?** → `git merge <branchname>`.
-The branch you are on is the target branch and the branch you name in `<branchname>` will be the source branch.
+**How to do it?** → `git merge <branch-name>`.
+The branch you are on is the target branch and the branch you name in `<branch-name>` will be the source branch.

 **Problem**.
 Given the following state, merge foo onto trunk.
 Since we want to keep foo and trunk in its current state for other problems later in this lesson.
 Please start by branching off of trunk.

 1. We create a new branch (trunk-merge-foo) and we switch to it: `git checkout -b trunk-merge-foo`.
 2. `git merge foo`.
 We're asked to write a commit message.